 The digital filter requires five conversions to fully settle.
-The modulator has an oversampling ratio of 64; therefore, it requires 5 • 64, or 320 modulator results, or clocks, to fully settle.
-Since the modulator clock is derived from the system clock (CLK) (modulator clock = CLK ÷ 6), the number of system clocks required for the digital filter to fully settle is 5 • 64 • 6, or 1920 CLKs.
+The modulator has an oversampling ratio of 64, therefore, it requires 5 • 64, or 320 modulator results (or clocks) to fully settle.
+As the modulator clock is derived from CLK (modulator clock = CLK \div 6), the number of system clocks required for the digital filter to fully settle is 5 • 64 • 6, or 1920 CLKs.
 This means that any significant step change at the analog input requires five full conversions to settle.
 However, if the step change at the analog input occurs asynchronously to the DOUT/DRDY pulse, six conversions are required to ensure full settling.